 Kodak actually invented OLED technology, and In December 2009, the company announced that they have sold all of their OLED business to LG.
 LG paid $100 million for the OLED unit.
 Kodak still have access to the technology for their own products.

 In the early 1980s, Kodak invented the OLED technology, and following years of development, licensed the technology to around 20 companies, including LG, CMEL and others.
 Back in 2008, we interviewed Mr. Corey Hewitt, Operations Manager & Vice President, Kodak OLED Systems.

 Here's a nice long video from Green Magazine TV, on Kodak's OLED program:

 Kodak OLED products

-Back in 2003, Kodak released the first digital camera with an OLED, the EasyShare LS633.
-That camera had a 2.2" OLED display with 512 x 218 pixels.
+Back in 2003, Kodak released the first product ever with an AMOLED display, the EasyShare LS633 digital camera.
+That camera had a 2.2" AMOLED display with a resolution of 512 x 218.

-In September 2009 Kodak released their Wireless picture frame, with Wi-Fi, 2GB of storage, and a 7.6" AMOLED, 16:9 aspect ratio, 800x480 resolution, white to black contrast ratio of 30,000:1.
-The display is actually made by CMEL.
-The picture frame is available now from amazon, for around 800$.
+In September 2009 Kodak released a wireless picture frame, with Wi-Fi, 2GB of storage, and a 7.6" AMOLED, 16:9 aspect ratio, 800x480 resolution, white to black contrast ratio of 30,000:1.
+The display was produced by CMEL.
+The picture frame was available for a while at amazon, for around 800$.

-Kodak hasan active OLED lighting research program.
-OLEDs can be used to create efficient, thin white light, and has the potential to be the most environmental of solid-state-lighting (SSL) technologies.
-This technology is not ready for production yet - Kodak still has to perfect it.
-They are seeking partner to bring it to market.
+In addition to OLED displays, Kodak was also active with an OLED lighting research program. .
 Back in 2008, we We talked to Mr. Steven Van Slyke (R&D directory) and Dr. Yuan-Sheng Tyan, a Research Fellow from Kodak's OLED systems.